 Student Review Process: To ensure the integrity of the academic process, every effort shall be made to provide a fair, just and expeditious review process.
 This document represents the official professional and academic review process for the school.
 The USC Suzanne Dworak-Peck School of Social Work has charged the Office of Student Services to inform students of their rights and responsibilities, and to provide information and clarification on the professional and academic review process.

 Level I: If a problem is identified with student grades, professional ethics and/or professional competencies, the individual academic faculty will meet with the student.
 For field placement issues, the field instructor and field faculty liaison/advisor will meet with the student.

 Level II: If the problem with student grades, professional ethics and/or professional competencies persists, the individual academic faculty will meet with the student.
-If field placement issues persist, the assistant director of field education and the field faculty liaison/advisor will meet with the student.
+If field placement issues persist, the associate director of field education and the field faculty liaison/advisor will meet with the student.

 Student Appeals Process

 In compliance with the academic policies outlined in SCampus under University Governance and Academic Policies, the school has two levels of appeal for disputed evaluation after the instructor: 1) dean and 2) Office of the Provost.
 In the school, appeals to the dean will be handled by the MSW Chair.

 Student Appeal to the USC Suzanne Dworak-Peck School of Social Work